brechtm/rinohtype/DEVELOPING.rst

     Runs integration/regression tests.
 Each of these tests render a tiny document (often a single page) focusing on a specific feature, which means they also execute quickly.
 Their PDF output is compared to a reference PDF that is known to be good.
-This requires ImageMagick, Graphviz and either MuPDF's *mutool* or poppler's *pdftoppm* to be available from the search path.
+This requires Graphviz, ImageMagick and either MuPDF's *mutool* or poppler's *pdftoppm* to be available from the search path.

 These sessions are parametrized_ in order to run the tests against both the source and wheel distributions, and against all supported Python versions.